REACH Inquiries process - Article 26

 Denehurst Chemical Safety Ltd - Inquiry for REACH

-An Inquiry is needed if a non-phase in substance is to be registered (ie not on EINECS or not fullfilling other criteria for phase in) and after May 2017, when the late pre-registration facility finishes (see the pre-registration page)
+An Inquiry is needed if a non-phase in substance is to be registered (ie not on EINECS or not fullfilling other criteria for phase in) and since May 2017, when the late pre-registration facility finished, all substances not originally pre-registered.

 The mechanics of this process, using IUCLID 6 is not difficult, but getting the analysis details correct is a challenge and many Inquiries fail at first attempt.